kt3k/remarker/README.md

 remarkPath: moduleDir + '/vendor/remark.js'
 ```

+## Basic options

 - `port` is the port number of remarker server.
 Default is `6275`.
 - `dest` is the destination of `remarker build` command.
 Default is `build`
 - `source` is the source markdown filename.
 Default is `slides.md`.
+- `title` is the page title of the slides.
+Default is an empty string.
+- `css` is css text you want to add to slides' html page.

+## Advanced options

 - `assets` is the list of assets directory.
 These directories are copied/served statically.
-- `title` is the page title of the slides.
+- `script` is additional JavaScript appended after the remark.js.
 Default is an empty string.
-- `css` is css text you want to add to slides' html page.
 - `remarkConfig` is the config object which is passed to remark.create(options).
 Default is an empty object.
   - See [the remark source code](https://github.com/gnab/remark/blob/develop/src/remark/models/slideshow.js#L41-L48) for what option is available.
+- `remarkPath` is the path to remark.js.
+This replaces the original remark.js with specified one.

 # Examples